 Email: [email protected] Phone:

 My interest in both language and technology has led me to the service profession of web design.
 And yes, I said service profession.
 In fact, this interwoven enthusiasm extends itself to a broader vision.
-As a school teacher, my love for education enters this mix to the extent I have strong convictions with how technology has taken the reins today.
+As a former school teacher, my love for education enters this mix to the extent I have strong convictions with how technology has taken the reins today.
 Knowing computers does not have to be at the sacrifice of being able to speak a series of complete thoughts.

 Contact me with your questions and I'll be glad to assist you in your next web design project.
 Know that a quality small business web site is affordable, as many fall within the range of $1,200 to $2,000.
 Acquiring a domain name or hosting package for your business can be arranged, if needed, too.